Final Four 2019: Predictions and previews of the key matchups | NCAA.com

 The best way to beat the Virginia defense is to shoot over the top of it (like Carsen Edwards), or beat it in transition.
 Auburn can do both of those things.
 The Tigers make 38.3 percent of their 3s as a team, and they've been on fire throughout the NCAA tournament.

 And their guards are fast.
 Auburn made North Carolina look slow, which is the ultimate compliment to its collective quickness.
-Jared Harper and Bryce Brown are blurs, and when they are making 3s, they are unguardable.
+Jared Harper and Bryce Brown are blurs, and when they are making 3s, they are not guardable.

 This is not a good matchup for Virginia.
 That said, it's still tough to pick against Virginia based on both teams' overall resumes and talent.
 The Chuma Okeke loss didn't hurt Auburn much in the Kentucky game, but it could sting against the Cavaliers because of De'Andre Hunter.
 At 6-8, 230 pounds with good length, Okeke would have been an ideal guy to throw at Hunter, who could feast against an undersized Tigers front line without him.